ObEngine/ObEngine/.github/CONTRIBUTING.md

 - KeyBind : Associates keys with actions
 - Sprite : Primitive drawable element
 - ObEngine : main function inside
-- Package & Workspace : Pretty much the same thing, works with the PathResolver
+- Package & Project : Pretty much the same thing, works with the PathResolver
 - PathResolver : Really important class that "mounts" (see wiki) folders
 - Scene : Scene-like container
 - Script : All the Lua binding stuff in there